Types of Lilies: 10 Favorite Lilies to Elevate Your Garden

 • Colors: Pink, plum, apricot, white, gold, yellow, and chartreuse

-• Height: 4 to 7 feet tall stems
+• Height: 4- to 7-foot–tall stems

 6. Orientals

-Hundreds of bright pink.
-Stargazer lilies in bloom.
+Hundreds of bright pink Stargazer lilies in bloom.

 One of the most popular Oriental lilies, “Stargazer” is both a showstopper and a reliable garden performer.
 Credit: EQRoy

 Intensely fragrant Orientals bloom in July and August for a late summer show.
-They are hybrids of species lilies found in China and Japan.
+They are hybrids of species found in China and Japan.
 Orientals have some of the showiest flowers, which can be huge—up to 12 inches across.

 • Botanical Name: Lilium oriental